Antonio-Iijima/OPAL/README.md

 OPAL is built on the core design of the [Alvin Programming Language](https://github.com/Antonio-Iijima/alvin).

-Currently, OPAL supports the following programming paradigms:
+OPAL is under active developement; the following programming paradigms have varying degrees of functionality:

 - Imperative
   - Procedural
   - Object-oriented
 - Declarative
+  - Logic
 - Functional
 - Metaprogramming
   - Reflective